suhasaggarwal/CodeRepositoryv1/WikipediaBasedPersonaCategoriserEnricherAppDemo-main/WikipediaBasedPersonaCategoriserEnricherAppDemo-main/README.md

 "http://localhost:8080/SemanticClassifierv2/getTextAnalysis?text=" + text

 Application for noise removal and improve classification efficiency using ranked-categories.csv + All_hidden_categories.txt is also provided.
+Refined context derived from above and crawled article metadata ==> can greatly improve vector quality computed from embeddings/transformers and hence, a more efficient classification.

 IAB segments classifier + Custom taxonomy support.